Abdelkarimrizk/busbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Telegram bot tracks bus arrivals for specific routes using the Waterloo Region Transit (GRT) GTFS reel time feed.
+This is a Telegram bot that tracks bus arrivals for specific routes using the Waterloo Region Transit (GRT) GTFS real time feed.
 It returns the bus schedule for a given stop and trip, and it sends notifications when buses are about to arrive.

 This was made with the intention of running on a cloud server (Hetzner), but it can also be deployed locally on any server.